 We have a clear behaviour policy which is followed by all staff and pupils.
-The policy and behaviour pathways clearly specifies procedures to follow.
-Our school council identified behaviours that they felt ensured positive behaviour and these were used to create reward systems.
+The policy and behaviour pathway was developed in liaison with our Learning Support Advisor and clearly specifies procedures to follow.
+Our school council identified behaviours that they felt ensured positive behaviour and these were used, alongside the Paul Dix approach to behaviour, to create our whole school reward system.

-Your child's attendance will be monitored by the school business manager Mrs Jayne Overal daily and incidents of lateness and non-attendance will be recorded.
+Your child's attendance will be monitored by the school business manager Miss Jayne O'Connell on a daily basis and incidents of lateness and non-attendance will be recorded.
 Persistent lateness and absence from school will be reported to the Headteacher, Mrs K. Clark and to the governing body.

-If a child is at risk of possible exclusion, then school work closely with the pupil, parents, learning mentors and relevant external professionals to implement strategies and Behaviour Action Plans in an attempt to prevent this from happening.
+If a child is at risk of possible exclusion then school work closely with the pupil, parents, learning mentors and relevant external professionals to implement strategies and Behaviour Action Plans in an attempt to prevent this from happening.